Sprained Ankle & Twisted Ankle: Recovery Time, Healing Stages, Swelling & Home Treatment

 Twisted your ankle?
 Read this before you panic.

-Twisting your ankle is one of the most common injuries people experience while walking on uneven surfaces, stepping off a curb, running, playing sports, or even moving quickly inside the house.
-In many cases, it happens in a split second.
+Twisting your ankle is one of the most common injuries people experience while walking on uneven surfaces, stepping off a curb, running, playing sports, or moving quickly indoors.
 One wrong step, the ankle rolls inward or outward, and suddenly there is sharp pain, swelling, or difficulty putting weight on your foot.

-If you are reading this, chances are you are dealing with a twisted ankle, a sprained ankle, or swelling that just doesn’t seem to go away.
-Maybe your ankle swelled up suddenly, or it has been swollen for a week, and you are wondering whether this is normal.
-You may also be asking questions like: How long does a sprained ankle take to heal?
+If you are reading this, you are likely dealing with a twisted ankle, a sprained ankle, or swelling that just will not go away.
+You may be asking: How long does a sprained ankle take to heal?
 How bad is my sprained ankle?
-Or can I treat this at home without surgery?
+Can I treat this at home without surgery?

 This guide answers all of those questions in one place.